mrrooster/gofish/gofish_fuse3/README.md

 ## Building

-Gofish is written using Qt, and requires at least version 5.8.
-Qt requires SSL support too.
+Gofish is written using Qt, and requires at least version 5.8 with SSL support.

 Currently it's developed on FreeBSD against libfuse3.
 It gets built on Ubuntu occasionally too.